cu2/aldebaran/docs/overview.md

 ### CPU

-For every clock beat the CPU:
+For every clock signal the CPU:

 - checks if there's a hardware interrupt coming from the Interrupt Controller (only if the Interrupt Flag is set)
 - if yes, it calls the specified interrupt handler routine (based on the Interrupt Vector Table)